JetBrains/kotlin-playground/README.md

   </code>
   ```

-  Or, you can make only a part of code read-only by placing it between `//sampleStart` and `//sampleEnd` markers:
+  Or, you can make only a part of code read-only by placing it between `//sampleStart` and `//sampleEnd` markers.
+  If you don't need this just use attribute `none-markers`.

   ```html
   <code>